-And here are some helpful blogs and podcasts for additional insight and perspective:
+And here are some helpful websites, blogs, and podcasts for additional insight and perspective:

 “…the all-things-gifted site, full of resources, articles, books and links to help and support parents, teachers, and gifted children alike.”
 This site is mind-bogglingly broad and deep.